geneb/qmodem-4.51/DEFINES.md

 ---
 ## Yakcom & RElink
-Appears to allow Qmodem to be branded as a different product.
+Appears to allow QModem to be branded as a different product.
 If declared, the compiler will attempt to include yak\YAKCOM.INC in CONSTANT.PAS.
 If RElink is declared, the compiler will attempt to include relink\RELINK.INC.
 Note that neither include file was supplied with the source code release.
 If neither Yakcom or RElink are declared, QMODEM.INC will be included by default.

 ---
 ## UseMouse